ibnsamy96/fwd-store-angular/README.md

 A Project in the [egFWD](https://egfwd.com/) initiative (full-stack nanodegree).
 It presents the basic functionalities of a store frontend website.
+While navigating the store app, the user may see what items are there in the products gallery and he may add items to his cart.
+Through his cart , he may update his order items as he like and submit it when he is satisfied.

 ## Instructions